danielabar/meblog/src/markdown/model-audit-paper-trail.md

 # It returns an array of records from `product_versions` table
 # `whodunnit` shows email address of logged in user that made the change
-# `object` column persists how the product looked before the change
+# `object` column persists how the product looked BEFORE the change
 # `object_changes` shows every value we updated
 =>
 [